gianmarco-aversano/gianmarco-aversano.github.io/_posts/2024-02-14-ML-project-repository.md

 Also beware that I'm writing this piece under the hypothesis that you are on Linux/Mac.
 If you're on Windows, just install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install): check out [this guide](https://www.omgubuntu.co.uk/how-to-install-wsl2-on-windows-10), too.

 Most of the code here can be found at: [my-template](https://github.com/svnv-svsv-jm/init-new-project).

+The target audience for this post is a little all over the place, you'll find things that are easier and things that are less.
+Hopefully, I've been clear enough, but you should have at least some familiarity with Python, and know what a YAML file is, what Docker (roughly) is, etc.

 <!-- By the end, your project will look something like: